altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 Coignieres bowed deeply.<br/>
 Jerome sighed irritably.<br/>
 —— What a clown.<br/>
-With only staff officers present, what’s the point in being so stubborn over appearance?
+With only staff officers present, what’s the point in being so stubborn over appearance?<br/>
 As a typical grand noble, Benjamin would defend his dignity instinctively even if it doesn’t make any sense.<br/>
 Coignieres was nowhere near being a renowned strategist, but he was no fool.<br/>
 At the very least, he knew authority wouldn’t win him a battle, and understood how to watch out for sneak attacks.<br/>